 - Federal financial aid will not be awarded until you are enrolled at least half time in summer classes.

-- Once awarded, you will receive an email directing you to the TU Portal to view your summer TU Financial Aid Package which will be listed under the 2020 academic year.
+- Once awarded, you will receive an email directing you to your TU Self Service Account to view your summer TU Financial Aid Package which will be listed under the 2022 academic year.
 This Financial Aid Package will not be available for undergraduate students until spring semester grades have posted in May.

-- You must electronically accept your summer Direct Loans online in the TU Portal in order for the loans to be processed.
+- You must electronically accept your summer Direct Loans online in your TU Self Service Account in order for the loans to be processed.

 First Time Borrowers: